Luos-io/Documentation/docs/get-started/getting-started2.md

-# Part 2: Take the control
+---
+custom_edit_url: null
+---

-## The remote control part: 💊 You can control the Matrix.
+# The remote control part: 💊 You can control the Matrix.

 The gate running on your board allows you to take control of any service loaded on your device.